ieee-ceda-datc/datc-rdf-Metrics4ML/experiments/sky130hd__ibex_core__sample/README.md

-# Example run
+# Sample run
-In this example run, results are not compressed by tarball to show the file structure.
+In this sample run, results are not compressed by tarball to show the file structure.

+## metrics (.json) files
+The metrics are collected into metrics/ directory.
+For each run, the metrics are collected separately as a json file.
+The metrics json file name will be the following naming convention:
+- metrics-DoE-{variant name}.json

 ## config files
 This configs directory contains the design config files used for each run.